Title IX Sexual Misconduct Policy

 This Policy does not seek to impair the exercise of rights protected under the First Amendment.
 Rather, this Policy prohibits only sexual, sex-based or gender-based harassment that creates a hostile environment, which is not protected speech.
 In this and other ways, the University applies and enforces this policy in a manner that respects the First Amendment rights of students, faculty, and others.

-Quid pro quo Harassment: Unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature by a person having power or authority over another constitutes quid pro quo sexual harassment when submission to such sexual conduct is made either explicitly or implicitly a term or condition of evaluation of an individual’s educational development or performance.
+Quid pro quo Harassment: Unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature by a person having power or authority over another constitutes quid pro quo sex-based harassment when submission to such sexual conduct is made either explicitly or implicitly a term or condition of evaluation of an individual’s educational development or performance.

 Sexual Assault: Consists of either non-consensual sexual intercourse or non-consensual sexual contact.